Planning-Inspectorate/data-model/docs/appeal-representation.md

 ## invalidOrIncompleteDetails

-An list of reasons why the representation has been marked as invalid or incomplete.
+A list of reasons why the representation has been marked as invalid or incomplete.

 > The list will contain items only if the status is `invalid` or `invalid_incomplete`